SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 Applications that have many objects that live a fairly long time suffer from performance issues [cite 13 of df paper iwst].
 Increasing the GC heap size has a significant impact on GC performance [cite df iwst 7 , 4 ].
 With this information, we decided to tune the GC parameters to see if we can get performance improvements [cite 14, 13, 6].
-We obtained improvements of up to 6.8 times compared to the default GC parameters when the number of full garbage collections is reduced
+We obtained improvements of up to 6.8 times compared to the default GC parameters when the number of full garbage collections is reduced.

+**Chapter's outline** TO DO

 ### Illimani Memory Profiler
 @secIlli